wireapp/wire-server/docs/src/how-to/install/kubernetes.md

 ## Minio setup

-In the `inventory/demo/hosts.ini` file, edit the minio variables in `[minio:vars]` (`prefix`, `domain` and `deeplink_title`) by replacing `example.com` with your own domain.
+In the `inventory/demo/hosts.ini` file, edit the minio variables in `[minio:vars]` (`prefix`, `domain` and `deeplink_title`) by replacing `wire.example` with your own domain.

 ## How to install kubernetes